2013 - 2015 ·

 As the lockdowns hindered my work as a musician, I used the time to learn several programming languages,

-enroll in a remote software development program, and work as a frontend and backend developer for a
+enroll in a remote software development program and work as a frontend and backend developer for a company

 2021 - 2022 · Remote software development program at the FernUni Hagen